 Gateway High School

 Despite Cacia’s intentions, teaching played an increasingly larger role in her life.
 Her peers commented on how helpful she was as a teacher.
-When Cacia spent a summer as a science and math instructor assistant with the CU (University of Colorado) Upward Bound, a college prep program for low income students from Native American reservations, she was hooked.
+When Cacia spent a summer as a science and math instructor assistant with the University of Colorado’s (CU) Upward Bound program, a college prep program for low income students from Native American reservations, she was hooked.
 She “became addicted to the rewarding feeling of seeing students succeed” and dedicated herself to becoming the best teacher possible.